Gottfried Semper: Zürich period (1855–1871)

 Concurrently with the onset of the industrial revolution, the Swiss Federation planned to establish a polytechnical school.
 As the principal judge for the competition held to select a design for the new building, Semper deemed the submitted entries unsatisfactory and, ultimately, designed the building himself.
-Proudly situated (where fortified walls once stood), visible from all sides on a terrace overlooking the core of Zurich, the new school became a symbol of a new epoch.
+Proudly situated (where fortified walls once stood), visible from all sides on a terrace overlooking the core of Zürich, the new school became a symbol of a new epoch.
 The building (1853–1864), which despite frequent remodeling continues to evoke Semper's concept, was initially required to accommodate not only the new school (known today as the ETH Zurich), but the existing University of Zurich, as well.

 In 1855, Semper became a professor of architecture at the new school and the success of many of his students who attained success and renown served to ensure his legacy.
 The Swiss architect Emil Schmid was one such student.
-With his income as a professor, Semper was able to reunite his family, bringing them to Zurich from Saxony.
+With his income as a professor, Semper was able to reunite his family, bringing them to Zürich from Saxony.
 The City Hall in Winterthur is among other buildings designed by Semper in Switzerland.

 In 1861, Semper and his family were awarded Swiss citizenship by the Swiss municipality of Affoltern am Albis in return for the planning and construction of their main church's bell-tower.
-This citizenship was later confirmed by the Zurich cantonal government in December 1861 and with these new Swiss passports in hand, Semper was once again able to travel and finally also visit Germany, after the warrant for his arrest had been cancelled in Mai 1863.
+This citizenship was later confirmed by the Zürich cantonal government in December 1861 and with these new Swiss passports in hand, Semper was once again able to travel and finally also visit Germany, after the warrant for his arrest had been cancelled in May 1863.

 Semper provided Bavaria's King Ludwig II with a conceptual design for a theatre dedicated to the work of Richard Wagner to be built in Munich.
 The project, developed from 1864 to 1866, was never realized, although Wagner 'borrowed' many of its features for his own later theatre at Bayreuth.